TomBers/oblique-angles/_posts/2025-09-25-skibidi-toilet-super-ai.md

 ### History

-For a long time the [Turing Test](https://en.wikipedia.org/wiki/Turing_test){:target="_blank"} was the gold standard for artifical intelligence, but having blown past that with out much funfair we are unsure what a true test of general super intelligence is.
+For a long time the [Turing Test](https://en.wikipedia.org/wiki/Turing_test){:target="_blank"} was the gold standard for artificial intelligence, but having blown past that with out much funfair we are unsure what a true test of general super intelligence is.

 There is a good chance that super intelligence methods are unrecognisable to us, but a test of the results could be easy.

 ### Proposal - The Skibidi toilet test

-For the uninitated, Skibidi toilet is a viral meme / webseries prominantly featuring a man's head in a toilet (singing?).
-That might end up aa a hollywood movie [Forbes](https://www.forbes.com/sites/danidiplacido/2025/05/21/its-official-michael-bay-will-direct-the-skibidi-toilet-movie/){:target="_blank"}
+For the uninitiated, Skibidi toilet is a viral meme / web-series prominently featuring a man's head in a toilet (singing?).
+That might end up aa a Hollywood movie [Forbes](https://www.forbes.com/sites/danidiplacido/2025/05/21/its-official-michael-bay-will-direct-the-skibidi-toilet-movie/){:target="_blank"}

 Having long ago left my youth, I look at it with a mixture of bafflement and surprise.
 What even is it?
 Why is it popular?
 But [the numbers](https://www.youtube.com/shorts/tzD9OxAHtzU){:target="_blank"} don't lie(?), it is hugely popular and entered my mind unbidden.

 So the test is very simple:

-> Could an artifical intelligence create a piece of media on demand that reached similar levels of cultural impact as Skibidi toilet?
+> Could an artificial intelligence create a piece of media on demand that reached similar levels of cultural impact as Skibidi toilet?

 ### Why I think this could be useful?